HISTORY

 • The “Textile Chemists Section” of the “Textile Chemical Association in Finland” (STTL) became a full member in 1975;

 • The “American Association of Textile Chemists and Colourists” (AATCC) joined the Federation in 1976 as a full member.
-Its status was changed into an affiliate member in 1978;
+Its status was changed to an affiliate member in 1978;

 • The “Swiss Association of Dyeing Specialists” (SVF) was admitted to the Federation as an affiliate member in 1980.

-In the same year, the IFATCC commission prepared a file which contained a description of the training programmes in all the Federation Member countries in its first part , and presented a table of equivalence of the diplomas granted by various higher institutions of learning in its second part.
-The chairmanship of this commission, which was composed of specialists from all countries, passed to Professor G. Di Modica (AICTC) in 1980.
+In the same year, the IFATCC commission prepared a file that described the training programmes in all the Federation Member countries in the first part and presented a table of the equivalence of the diplomas granted by various higher institutions of learning in the second part.
+Professor G. Di Modica (AICTC) took over the chairmanship of this commission, which was composed of specialists from all countries, in 1980.

 On May 12th 1983, the Delegate Council passed an amendment to Article 12, which regulated the participation of observers at meetings of the Delegate Council.